 If the performance issues are still not resolved after escalation to the PTI Board, the CSC is authorized to escalate to the ccNSO and/or the GNSO, which might then decide to take further action using agreed consultation and escalation processes.

 Systemic problems

-The IANA Review Function will include provision to consider whether there are any systemic issues which are impacting IANA naming services, which might then decide to initiate SIFR.
+The IANA Review Function will include provisions to consider whether there are any systemic issues that are impacting IANA naming services, which might then decide to initiate Special IFR.

 Annex J-1 – Escalation Mechanisms Flow Charts